gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-National Bank Suspentis WICHITA, KANS.
-Aug.
-13.-The - Wichita National Bank, the oldest banking institution in the Southwest, went into the hands of the Comptroller of Currency this morning.
-Their last report, made in July, showed only $26,000 in specie on hand.
-It is said the bank holds considerable bad paper.
-The county commissioners have $14,000 in the bank.
-The direct cause of the suspension is not given out and figures are unobtainable at the present hour.
-The president is M. Levy and cashier C. A. Walker.
+Wichita National Bank Closed.
+(By Associated Press.)
+WICHITA, Kan., Aug.
+18.-The Wichita National Bank, the oldest banking institution in the Southwest, went into the hands of the Comptroller of the Currency this morning.
+The direct cause of the suspension is not given out, and figures are unobtainable at the present hour.
+The President is M. Levy, and Cashier, C. A. Walker.

 Click image to open full size in new tab